How Do You Read a Chart

 L - Lowest Price

-These price points are represented using a formation which looks like a candlestick, the distance between the opening price & closing price is represented by what is referred to as body, this part resembles the wax part of a stick.
-The high price is represented by a poking line protruding upwards, this line resembles the wick of a candlestick, the low price is represented by a poking line protruding downward & it also looks like a candle wick facing down.
+These price points are represented using a formation which looks like a candlestick, the distance between the opening price & closing price is represented by what is referred to as body, this part looks like the wax part of a stick.
+The high price is represented by a protruding line protruding upward, this line resembles the wick of a candlestick, the low price is represented by a protruding line protruding downwards and it also resembles a candle wick facing down.

 Candles

-A trader can also add a indicator on the chart so that they can interpret the trading chart market using these technical indicators.
-Traders will need to place indicators on the so that they can get additional information about a price trend & therefore be in a better position to make a more informed trading decision.
-These indicators can be used to predict the likely market direction that the market is likely to keep moving in whether up/down.
+One can also add a indicator on the chart so that they can analyze the trading chart market using these technical indicators.
+Traders will need to set indicators on the so that they can get additional/extra information about a price trend and hence be in a better position to make a more informed decision.
+These indicators can be used to predict the likely market direction which the market is likely to keep moving in whether up/down.

-A trader can use indicators such as the moving averages and Bollinger to determine the trend.
-Traders can also use other indicators such as the RSI and stochastic oscillators technical indicators to determine when to open trade transactions.
+One can use indicators like the MAs and Bollinger to identify the trend.
+Traders can also use other indicators like the RSI and stochastics indicators to identify when to open trade positions.

-Trend lines are also used to determine the direction of the candlestick charts trends and these lines canbe drawn on the charts to show this direction.
+Trend-lines are also used to identify the direction of the candlestick charts trends and these lines canbe drawn on the charts to show this direction.
 A up-ward trend will be pictured by a trend line is moving up while a trend that is moving down will b e shown a trend line that is moving downward.

-To learn how to draw a trend line & how to trade using technical analysis a trader can learn about the trend line lesson under the learn xauusd lessons section of this siteesite, for indicators a trader can learn about indicators & their trading analysis on the indicators section of this web site.
+To learn and know how to draw a trend-line & how to trade using technical analysis a trader can learn about the trendline lesson under the learn xauusd lessons section of this siteesite, for indicators a trader can learn about indicators & their trading analysis on the indicators section of this web site.